bryanoli/FIFA_Analysis/README.md

 # FIFA Analysis

-The purpose of this project is to create a pipeline that ingests the Kaggle dataset of player statistics of FIFA 24 and produces a visualization of the best strikers from different countries based on attacking attributes such as volleys, finishing, shot power, etc.
+The purpose of this project is to create a pipeline that ingests the [Kaggle Dataset](https://www.kaggle.com/datasets/rehandl23/fifa-24-player-stats-dataset) of player statistics of FIFA 24 and produces a visualization of the best strikers from different countries based on attacking attributes such as volleys, finishing, shot power, etc.

 ## Tools